Jump to Camino Inglés Stages

 The Christian medieval pilgrims from the North, who were mostly English would disembark in the ports of A Coruña or Ferrol, on the north coast of Spain and begin their pilgrimage to Santiago de Compostela from there.
 Hence, the name, the English Way.

-I discussed in The Way of St. James, that in order to receive an official Compostela, from the Cathedral in Santiago de Compostela, one has to walk at least 100 kilometers.
+As discussed in The Way of St. James, that in order to receive an official Compostela, from the Cathedral in Santiago de Compostela, one has to walk at least 100 kilometers.
 The English Way from Ferrol is 115 kilometers total, according to my GPS tracks, and 75 kilometers from A Coruña.

 However, as of December, 2016, the Cathedral made an exception for the Camino Inglés from La Coruña, based on the tradition from the past of many pilgrims having arrived at this port.
 One can now receive the Compostela from A Coruña, with only 75 kilometers distance.

-Be sure you understand the ruling carefully, as you must walk 25-30 km in your country of origin before starting in La Coruña, to make the full 100 km requirement.
+Be sure you understand the ruling carefully, as you must walk 25-30 kilometers in your country of origin before starting in La Coruña, to make the full 100 km requirement.
 If you are from the UK, you must find a way to document your 25 kilometers prior to your arrival in Spain.
 The CSJ pilgrim organization has many suggestions for you.

 If you plan to start in Ireland, you are lucky, as the Camino Society, Ireland has the now well-established Celtic Camino and offers many Irish pilgrimages to start your journey, with documentation to Santiago de Compostela.